Fair Supervised Learning Through Constraints on Smooth Nonconvex Unfairness-Measure Surrogates: Introduction

 \section{Introduction}

-Prediction models that have been created using supervised machine learning techniques are very effective in modern practice.
-For a few examples relevant to this paper, researchers and practitioners have witnessed impressive performance by such models in areas such as finance~\cite{fuster2022predictably}, criminal justice~\cite{berk2021fairness}, hiring~\cite{raghavan2020mitigating, dastin2022amazon}, and healthcare~\cite{Obermeyer2019health}.
+Prediction models that have been created using supervised machine learning (ML) techniques are very effective in modern practice.
+For a few examples relevant to this paper, we mention that researchers and practitioners have witnessed impressive performance by such models in finance~\cite{fuster2022predictably}, criminal justice~\cite{berk2021fairness}, hiring~\cite{raghavan2020mitigating, dastin2022amazon}, and healthcare~\cite{Obermeyer2019health}.
 However, it has also been found that such prediction models can be affected by and/or introduce biases that can lead to unfair decisions.
-This can have both discriminatory and legal implications \cite{barocas2016big}, such as when certain demographic groups receive favorable or unfavorable outcomes \cite{feldman2015certifying} to a disproportionate degree compared to other groups.
-Overall, these biases---either inherited from historical data \cite{holstein2019improving, lum2016predict} or resulting from model training procedures \cite{zhao2017men, holstein2019improving}---raise significant concerns about the use of supervised machine learning models in real-world applications.
+This can have discriminatory and legal implications \cite{barocas2016big}, such as when certain demographic groups receive favorable or unfavorable outcomes \cite{feldman2015certifying} to a disproportionate degree compared to other groups.
+Overall, these biases---either inherited from historical data \cite{holstein2019improving, lum2016predict} or resulting from model training procedures \cite{zhao2017men, holstein2019improving}---raise significant concerns about the use of supervised ML models in real-world applications.
 For only a few examples: Research has shown that Black individuals are often offered higher interest rates for auto loans \cite{charles2008rates}, small business loans for women can involve higher interest rates than for men \cite{alesina2013women}, and gender biases persist in algorithmic hiring tools \cite{dastin2022amazon}.